LLNL/Umpire/README.md

 If you have build problems, we have comprehensive [build system documentation](https://umpire.readthedocs.io/en/develop/advanced_configuration.html) too!

+# Poster Reproducibility Information (SC22)

+We ran our experiments on LLNL's LC systems (more info can be found [here](https://hpc.llnl.gov/)).

+A sequence of steps to replicate our results can be found [here].
+This page includes how we built Umpire in order to turn on the Replay tool.

+More documentation on the Replay tool itself can be found [here](https://umpire.readthedocs.io/en/develop/sphinx/features/logging and replay.html).

+The application we used in our poster experiments can not be shared publicly.
+However, it was built with NVIDIA GPUs enabled.
+Thus, the version of Umpire that we built had CUDA enabled.
+This is documented on our reproducibility appendix page linked above.
+We also built Umpire with gcc v8.3.1.
+Otherwise, following the general build steps above will work well.
+The appendix also gives a brief explanation of how to edit the cmake to include other build commands.

+We modified our QuickPool implementation for the experiments we did in the poster.
+The code modifications are documented in the reproducibility appendix file linked above as well as in the QuickPool source code.
+QuickPool was modified since that is what our application from the study used.
+However, similar edits could be made to any of the other pools that Umpire provides.
+Once you have an application that uses Umpire for memory management, just use this version of Umpire (built with Replay tool enabled), collect a replay file, run that file with the Replay tool, and look at resulting .ult files which can be viewed in pydv - or even Matplotlib.
+(The reproducibility appendix goes over that process step-by-step!)

 # Getting Involved

 Umpire is an open-source project, and we welcome contributions from the community.